raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 f16 -> (((*)))
 ```

-So what is 32, the next number in our sequence?
+**So what is 32, the next number in our sequence?**

----

-Coming soon: generating this sequence in JavaScript.
+(Coming soon: Generating this sequence in JavaScript.)